 2.5.
 Dashboards, reports, scorecards, and small multiples

-- In Dundas BI, dashboards are the simplest and easiest type of view to create.
-You can simply place content where you want it, usually for display on a screen.
+- Dashboards are the easiest type of view to create, allowing you to simply place content where you want it, usually for display on a screen.

-- Dundas BI reports, scorecards and small multiples have a lot in common.
-They give you an easy but structured way to create complex views involving repeated visualizations, just by using drag-and-drop operations.
+- Reports, scorecards and small multiples have a lot in common: they give you an easy but structured way to create complex views involving repeated visualizations, just by using drag-and-drop operations.

 - You can also add a view to another view.
 For example, a scorecard view can be dragged onto a dashboard and displayed with other content, or you can create a dashboard combining several smaller dashboards together into a personalized view of data.

 3. OLAP sources